calebj/pg_partman/doc/pg_partman.md

 ### Unique Constraints

-Table inheritance in PostgreSQL does not allow a primary key or unique index/constraint on the parent to apply to all child tables.
-The constraint is applied to each individual table, but not on the entire partition set as a whole.
+Table inheritance in PostgreSQL does not allow a primary key or unique index/constraint on the parent unless it contains the partition key column. pg_partman allows this for any column by applying it to the template table.
+However the constraint is applied to each individual table, not on the entire partition set as a whole.
 For example, this means a careless application can cause a primary key value to be duplicated in a partition set.
 In the mean time, a python script is included with `pg_partman` that can provide monitoring to help ensure the lack of this feature doesn't cause long term harm.
 See **`check_unique_constraint.py`** in the **Scripts** section.

 ### <a id="logging-monitoring">Logging/Monitoring</a>